Yigidosantos9/DSA210-Term-Project/README.md

 **I am a student from Sabancı University, Furkan Yiğit Bakım, and this is my DSA210 term project.**

 Over the next three months, I am going to track how my daily lecture hours impact my phone pick-up behavior, focusing on how often I check or unlock my phone.
 I’m curious to see if on days with more lectures, I tend to pick up my phone more frequently, and whether this increase is related to social media or communication apps.
 In addition, I will track contextual daily factors such as caffeine intake, sleep duration, gym attendance, and weather conditions to better understand variations in phone usage.
-To broaden the analysis and test if these patterns are common, I will also collect data from a few other students with different schedules and academic backgrounds.

 ---